Ainika-Kos/Ainika-Kos/README.md

 ### Hi there 👋

 Welcome to my page!

-My name is Aina, I'm Frontend Developer from Latvia.
+My name is Aina.

-🔭 I’m currently working on cool and interesting applications 🌱 I’m currently learning TypeScript, JavaScript, React, Redux, HTML and CSS 💬 Ask me about anything, I am ready to help
+I'm Frontend Developer living in beautiful Riga town in Latvia.

-📫 You can reach me: https://www.linkedin.com/in/aina-kostina
+*🔭 I’m currently working on cool and interesting applications *🌱 I’m currently learning TypeScript, JavaScript, React, Redux, HTML and CSS *💬 Ask me about anything, I am ready to help
-* Pronouns: she/her
+* 🙎 Pronouns: she/her
-My last
+*📫 You can reach me: https://www.linkedin.com/in/aina-kostina